-Drawing Words is a new exhibition of children’s book illustration commissioned by the British Council and curated by the Children’s Laureate, Lauren Child.
+Drawing Words is an exhibition of children’s book illustration commissioned by the British Council and curated by the 2017-2020 Children’s Laureate, Lauren Child.

 The exhibition features 10 amazing illustrators from across the UK whose work makes an important and original contribution to contemporary British picture book illustration – a snapshot of a vibrant and flourishing sector.

 The exhibition was first show at the British Council in London in October 2018.
 Since then it has been translated into Arabic, Chinese, and Vietnamese and has been seen in countries all over the world including Pakistan, Sri Lanka, Ghana, Bulgaria, Greece, Romania, China, Spain, Kuwait and Vietnam.
 In 2019 it was shown by Seven Stories, the National Centre for Children’s books, based in Newcastle Upon Tyne, UK, accompanied by some of the original artwork.